kubeflow/testing/README.md

   ```

 ### No Logs in Argo UI For Step or Pod Id missing in Argo Logs

+The Argo UI will surface logs for the pod but only if the pod hasn't been deleted yet by Kubernetes.

+Using stackdriver to fetch pod logs is more reliable/durable but requires viewer permissions for Kubeflow's ci's infrastructure.

 An Argo workflow fails and you click on the failed step in the Argo UI to get the logs
 and you see the error